BuildOnViction/gitbook/legal/privacy.md

 ---
-description: The privacy policy of TomoChain
+description: The privacy policy of Viction
 ---

 # Privacy Policy

-This Privacy Policy is a legal agreement between you (Licensee or you) and TomoChain Lab Pte.
+This Privacy Policy is a legal agreement between you (Licensee or you) and Viction Lab Pte.
 Ltd. (UEN: 201716924E), a company incorporated under the laws of Singapore, and its subsidiaries, affiliates and related corporations who own or operate the Services (defined below) (“Company”, “we”, “us” or “our”)

 This Policy (together with our Terms of Use) explains and sets out the basis for why and when we collect personal information about the people who use our Service(s), how we use it, the conditions under which we may disclose it to others and the measures we take to keep it secure.